Kully/VLAHB/README.md

 **H**exadecimal <br>
 **B**inary <br>

-# What?
+## What?
-- processor design from the ground up
+A virtual machine written in Python with original compiler and processor design with display using Pygame.

-# Why?
+## Why?

-1. An opportunity to learn and write algorithms in a primative programming language
+1. An opportunity to learn and write algorithms in a primative programming language.
-2. Build cool assembly programs
+2. Build cool assembly programs.
-3. The love and curiosity of learning
+3. The love and curiosity of learning.

-# Instructions
+## Instructions
 1. Choose a filename in the `Makefile` to match the `.asm` you want to run

 ```